kailash-manasarovar/statement/docs/timeline/2023/june.md

 !!! tip "Was I being primed and groomed online for that day?"
     - A "setting up of events I should be worried about" was an ongoing theme with the cyber-stalkers from the conservatory, particularly in [August 2023](august.md#going-public-on-twitter) when I was so frightened I went public on Twitter, and then again in [March 2024](../2024/march.md#a-serious-attack-on-my-wellbeing-from-piano-teachers-at-denia-conservatory) when I became afraid for my life and left my piano studies, and then again in [April 2024](../2024/april.md#lawyer) when I became certain I was going to be arrested.
     - Is the original childishness an intended and sinister part of the murderous plots?
-    - Will an avalanche of victims corroborate my story with their own horrible experiences at the hands of teachers and staff of the Generalitat's conservatory system?
+    - Will an avalanche of victims corroborate my story with their own horrible experiences at the hands of teachers and staff of the Generalitat Valenciana's conservatory system for music and dance?

 ## Last harmony class